mtanabe-sj/Maximilians-Hex-Tab/README.md

 #### Interface Implementation

-The Tab defines three interfaces, one for a scan server, one for a scan site, and the other for a scan data.
+Tab defines three interfaces, one for a scan server, one for a scan site, and the other for a scan data.
 The scan server interface is implemented and exposed by a scan server.
 The Tab which is a client of the scan server hosts the server and invokes the server's scan function through the interface.

 * IHexTabScanServer
 * IHexTabScanSite
 * IHexTabScanData

-Scan servers implement the scan server interface IHexTabScanServer.
+Scan servers implement the scan server interface _IHexTabScanServer_.
 The Tab implements the other two.
 Scan servers use the data interface to read and search the file data.
 Servers can also use it to ask the Tab to parse metadata on its behalf.

 A scan server may want to access services of the Tab as well as attributes of the dump file.
 It can do so through the scan site interface.
 The Tab implements the site interface on its _ScanTagExt_ object.
-It passes a pointer to the interface to the server when it calls the server's Init method to give the server a chance to initialize itself based on the file attributes available from the data and site interfaces the server receives.
+It passes a pointer to the interface to the server when it calls the server's _Init_ method to give the server a chance to initialize itself based on the file attributes available from the data and site interfaces the server receives.

 ```C++
 DECLARE_INTERFACE_(IHexTabScanData, IUnknown)